3venthorizon/meta/meta-morphosis/README.md

 source code is updated and recompiled.
 However, Java does provide class abstraction and interfaces to provide polomorphic access during runtime.
 But still these abstractions and interfaces are predefined in source code.

-## Runtime Meta Class and Property Wrappers
+## Runtime Meta Type and Property Wrappers
 While classes are predefined at the time it was compiled, this API has the ability to define data structures and their access methods dynamically during runtime.